adrigabzu/Data_statistics_R/README.md

-# Data analysis and statistical methods in R
+# Introduction to Data Analysis and Statistical tests in R

 Link to the [slides](https://gitpitch.com/adrigabzu/Data_statistics_R#/)